 All of the fees charged by the supervisory authorities and fees resulting from the fulfillment of statutory distribution requirements in countries of distribution may be deducted from the fund, as permitted by law.
-Costs resulting from reporting obligations in compliance with supervisory requirements - such as costs for the obligating identification number (LEI) for reporting pursuant to the Regulation (EU) No. 648/2012 (EMIR) - as well as costs for admission of the fund by supervisory authorities for example to a certain stock exchange or certain market for the purchase of assets may also be charged to the fund.
+Costs resulting from reporting obligations in compliance with supervisory requirements - such as costs for notifications to Oesterreichische Nationalbank, costs for the obligating identification number (LEI) for reporting pursuant to the Regulation (EU) No. 648/2012 (EMIR) - as well as costs for admission of the fund by supervisory authorities to a certain stock exchange or certain market for the purchase of assets may also be charged to the fund.